Pituchai/Store-Sales---Time-Series-Forecasting/README.md

 # Store-Sales---Time-Series-Forecasting
-Final project for CSC345 (Data Science)
+### Final project for CSC345 (Data Science)
+this project will look into forecasting about Store Sales in ecuado